lofiwatercat/lfm/plan/plan.md

 DONE - Refactor vertical movement
   * Update current_entry and highlight the line

-TODO - Reorganize code
+DONE - Reorganize code
   * Break things up into modules

 DONE - Refactor highlight (again)
   * Add it as an implementation for tab

+TODO - Refactor entries into FileEntries and DirEntries

-TODO - Refactor loop
+TODO - Clean up main loop and break it up into functions
-  * Primary tab -> Current tab
-  * Current tab will be updated with horizontal movement

-TODO - Parent tab
-  * Much smaller than primary and secondary tab
+  * create functions that correspond with the movements, like move_down
+    - should they be a function in main or a tab function?

 TODO - Fix going back too far breaking